hoangbv15/my-notes/proxmox/ssd-protection-proxmox.md

 ## Disable apt daily service and timer

 I believe these services and timers are inherited from Debian, where there is a desktop environment and the user wants to see automated updates.
+I have observed that these writes to disk every time shortly after booting, presumably for preemptive apt cache refreshing.
 For Proxmox, I always manually refresh and update using the web GUI, so this is unneeded.
 To disable them all:
 ```
 systemctl disable apt-daily.service